rune/rune/docs/docs/advanced/physics.md

 ## Dusk Compatible Physics Engines

-The Dusk system prevents you from using [unsafe patterns](../how-it-works/server-side-logic.md) when developing your game logic.
-This is to ensure that everything remains deterministic.
-For a physics engine to be Dusk compatible its world/body state must be serializable and it must be safe in the server side logic, for instance [Propel.js](https://github.com/kevglass/propel-js/).
+The Dusk system ensure the logic code is cross platform deterministic by using a [set of rules](../how-it-works/server-side-logic.md) and by patching [non-deterministic functions](https://developers.dusk.gg/blog/making-js-deterministic-for-fun-and-glory/).
+By using a compatible physics engine, for instance [Propel.js](https://github.com/kevglass/propel-js/), Dusk will ensure that it remains deterministic and synchronized between clients and server.

 ## Custom Physics